a-schaefers/i3-wm-gruvbox-theme/README.md

 6. Rofi https://github.com/DaveDavenport/rofi comes with gruvbox theme included all that is necessary is to turn it on.

-7. The gtk theme I created one to my preferences using oomox. https://github.com/actionless/oomox I included pictures of my settings and there is also a config file in this repo.
+7. I created a GTK theme to my preferences using oomox. https://github.com/actionless/oomox I included pictures of my settings and there is also a config file in this repo.
 If you make a better one, please share!
 I apply the theme using the 'lxappearance' program but there are many ways to apply a theme.
 You can also use the program to set gtk fonts here.
 I